airgap-it/tezos-swift-sdk/README.md

 ## Setup

-See the below guides to learn how to add `Tezos Swift SDK` into your project.
+See the below guides to learn how to add the Tezos Swift SDK into your project.

 ### SPM

-To add `Tezos Swift SDK` with [the Swift Package Manager](https://swift.org/package-manager/), add the `Tezos Swift SDK` package dependency:
+To add the Tezos Swift SDK with [the Swift Package Manager](https://swift.org/package-manager/), add the Tezos Swift SDK package dependency:

 #### Xcode

-Open the `Add Package Dependency` window (as described in [the official guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)) and enter the `Tezos Swift SDK` GitHub repository URL:
+Open the `Add Package Dependency` window (as described in [the official guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)) and enter the Tezos Swift SDK GitHub repository URL:
 ```
 https://github.com/airgap-it/tezos-swift-sdk
 ```